gcmaidana/twilight-game/README.md

 # Where are the files located?
-LibGDX is cross-platform, so a lot of necessary folders automatically get created.
+LibGDX is cross-platform, so a lot of necessary folders automatically get created and this can make it difficult to locate the Java files we worked on.
 To view the Java files we worked on, navigate to

 [twilight-game/Twilight/core/src/main/java/com/onethirdbetter/twilight/](https://github.com/gcmaidana/twilight-game/tree/master/Twilight/core/src/main/java/com/onethirdbetter/twilight)